tc39/proposal-temporal/docs/duration.md

 In order to be valid, the resulting duration must not have fields with mixed signs, and so the result is balanced.
 For usage examples and a more complete explanation of how balancing works and why it is necessary, see [Duration balancing](./balancing.md).

-No conversion is ever performed between years, months, days, and other units, as that could be ambiguous depending on the start date.
+By default, you cannot add durations with years, months, or weeks, as that could be ambiguous depending on the start date.
-If you need such a conversion, use the `round()` method, and provide the start date using the `relativeTo` option.
+To do this, you must provide a start date using the `relativeTo` option.

+The `relativeTo` option may be a `Temporal.ZonedDateTime` in which case time zone offset changes will be taken into account when converting between days and hours.
+If `relativeTo` is omitted or is a `Temporal.PlainDateTime`, then days are always considered equal to 24 hours.

+If `relativeTo` is neither a `Temporal.PlainDateTime` nor a `Temporal.ZonedDateTime`, then it will be converted to one of the two, as if it were first attempted with `Temporal.ZonedDateTime.from()` and then with `Temporal.PlainDateTime.from()`.
+This means that an ISO 8601 string with a time zone name annotation in it, or a property bag with a `timeZone` property, will be converted to a `Temporal.ZonedDateTime`, and an ISO 8601 string without a time zone name or a property bag without a `timeZone` property will be converted to a `Temporal.PlainDateTime`.

 Adding a negative duration is equivalent to subtracting the absolute value of that duration.